Misplaced modifiers in English

 What is a misplaced modifier in English?

-A misplaced modifier in English is a word, a phrase, or a clause that is placed far away from the word it modifies and often appears to modify something it does not intend to modify.
+A misplaced modifier in English is a word, phrase, or clause that is placed far away from the word it modifies and often appears to modify something it does not intend to modify.
 Since it is misplaced, it makes the meaning of a sentence ambiguous.

 The main problem with a misplaced modifier is that the sentence having it may be misinterpreted by the reader.